The sky's the limit

 Some sources claim that 'the sky's the limit' was coined by Cervantes in Don Quixote.
 This appears to add to the list of popular fallacies about coinages attributed to Cervantes; for example, 'wild goose chase' and 'don't put all your eggs in one basket'.
 These phrases were introduced in early translations into English of Don Quixote which are now regarded by scholars as loose paraphrases of the original.
 None of these phrases appear in Cervantes' original text.

-The latter two phrases given above are both quite old, i.e. 17th century.
+The latter two phrases given above are both quite old, that is, 17th century.
 'The sky's the limit' is much more recent.
 It originated at a time of optimism and progress - in the USA just before WWI.
 The earliest citation I can find is from the New York newspaper The Syracuse Herald, September 1911:

 "Then good luck, and remember the sky's the limit."